 The 78th Battalion was sent to France in August, becoming part of the 12th Brigade in the new 4th Canadian Division.
 That fall the Canadians were at the Battle of the Somme and afterwards they moved north to the Arras area, across from Vimy.
 Frank was sent on a cooking course in February 1917.
 In April the Canadians captured Vimy Ridge then stayed in the area holding the new front line.
 Frank developed an abscess on his neck and he was sent to No. 3 Canadian General Hospital on 1 May.
 Two days later he was evacuated to England and admitted to the 3rd Northern General Hospital in Sheffield, where he stayed until 13 June.
 From there he was moved to the convalescent centre at Epsom and on 18 July he was well enough to be discharged to duty.

-Frank was attached to the 11th Reserve Battalion and he served in the UK for the rest of the war.
+Frank was assigned to the 11th Reserve Battalion and he served in the UK for the rest of the war.
 From 6 September to 3 October he was a patient at West Cliff (Westcliffe) Canadian Eye and Ear Hospital, due to a nasal obstruction, and during that time he was transferred to the 18th Reserve Battalion.
 In March 1918 he was ill with influenza and he spent a week in No. 11 Canadian General Hospital in Shorncliffe.
 He became ill again in September (vdg) and he was in the hospital for two months.
 About four weeks after the Armistice Frank was on his way home, embarking from Southampton on the SS Olympic and arriving in Halifax on 14 December.
 He was given two weeks landing leave and he was discharged on demobilization on 15 January 1919 in Winnipeg.